 Over-heating

-This usually results from the intensive calculations required to mine cryptocurrency and can, over time, even lead to damage to your machine, inevitably meaning resulting in a much shorter life span.
-I
+This usually results from the intensive calculations needed to mine cryptocurrency.
+Over time, it can damage your machine.
+This damage can lead to a much shorter lifespan.

-f you’ve noticed that your computer has been heating up fast and the fan has been running faster than usual to cool it down, it would be a good idea to explore for issues.
+If your computer heats up quickly, the fan may run faster than usual to cool it down.
+It would be a good idea to check for issues.

 Increased CPU Usage

 Performing complicated calculations extensively uses a lot of CPU power.
-Suppose the nature of your work on your device hasn’t changed, and your CPU seems to be overperforming for no real reason, in addition to other signs like decreased performance and overheating.
-In that case, it could be safe to assume that something fishy could be going on.
+Suppose your work on the device hasn’t changed.
+If your CPU seems to be overperforming for no real reason, along with other signs like decreased performance and overheating, something might be wrong.

-While these three signs are not limited to Cryptojacking and can point towards other issues as well, observing two or more of these signs at once warrants a check for Cryptojacking.
+These three signs aren’t exclusive to Cryptojacking.
+They could indicate other issues as well.
+However, if you notice two or more of these signs at once, you should check for Cryptojacking.

 Cryptojacking Prevention